Austin ranks 37th in how well we meet residents' need for parks

-To learn about how we’ll tackle this challenge over the next three years, check out our strategic plan.
+To learn about how we’ll tackle this challenge over the next three years, check out our 2021 - 2023 Strategic Plan below!

 At APF we understand we have an important role to play in the long term sustainability of the city’s parks, trails and green spaces.
 The need for greater diversity both within the organization and through our projects and programs, as well as the importance on focusing efforts on equity and access to great parks for every Austinite is embedded within our work.

 That's why our current strategic plan identifies supporting parks in historically underserved neighborhoods, by working with communities to address their needs and investing appropriate resources, as one of our overarching goals.
 Our parks are not immune from the racist policies and segregation of Austin's past and present.
 We aim to help change Austin's future.